 In May 2020, Stirling appeared as a guest for Always Be Comedy Online.
 Delivering a routine for the virtual audience who were all watching from their homes due to a worldwide pandemic lockdown, Stirling had a natural gift for making any situation funny and really entertained the crowd.

 I watched an interview with Iain Stirling for the Leicester Comedy Festival which took place online because of the Coronavirus epidemic in February 2021.
 Stirling talked to founding director Geoff Rowe about his comedy career, his highlights and views on the future of live comedy.

 The comedian returned to Always Be Comedy in July 2021 with a new material show.
-Describing his experiences of becoming a dad to being the continuing voice over of a TV reality show, the show was full of quick-witted stories and routines that was Stirling’s trademark.
+Describing his experiences of becoming a dad to being the voice of the TV reality show Love Island, the show was full of quick-witted stories and routines that was Stirling’s trademark.